North Las Vegas Airport: History

 The airport opened on December 7, 1941, as Sky Haven Airport.
 Due to the attack on Pearl Harbor which occurred the same day, two of the airport's co-founders, Verald "Bud" Barrett and J. M. Murphy, left to enlist in the Army Air Corps, leaving the third co-founder, Florence Murphy, to run the airport until 1945.

 During an expansion project at the airport, Sky Rider Motel opened in the early 1960s featuring a swimming pool shaped like an airplane.

 In 1968, Hughes Tool Company purchased the airport, then called North Las Vegas Air Terminal.

-From the latter 1970's through the 1990's, Las Vegas Airlines provided scheduled flights to the Grand Canyon National Park airport.
+From the latter 1970s through the 1990s, Las Vegas Airlines provided scheduled flights to the Grand Canyon National Park airport.

 From 2003 through 2006 Scenic Airlines operated commercial flights to the Grand Canyon.
 Service to Ely and Elko, Nevada and to Merced and Visalia, California was also flown under the federally subsidized Essential Air Service program.